-Primary school places - how to appeal
+Secondary school places - how to appeal

-Primary school places - not got what you wanted?
+Secondary school places - not got what you wanted?

-Hundreds of thousands of parents are finding out which primary school their children will go to later this year.
+Hundreds of thousands of parents in England are finding out which secondary school their children will go to later this year.
 If the school on offer is unsuitable for some reason, there are a number of things you can do.

 Think carefully